DylanCore13/activities-network-pt1/README.md

 - Create a Windows 10 Virtual Machine (VM)
-   - While creating the VM, select the previously created Resource Group
+   - While creating the VM, select the previously created Resource Group, also select East US 2, for image Windows 10 22H, and a size that has 2vcpus attached to it.
+     You're than going to click on networking section to change the name of the virtual network.
+Skip Disks, won't be doing anything there.

 ![image](https://github.com/user-attachments/assets/5fb4b6e5-f7d0-4d37-9ba2-76eb3e956d83)